djeada/Databases-Notes/notes/09_database_replication/01_intro_to_replication.md

 The snapshot replication process includes:

-1. **Creating a Data Snapshot**: The primary server captures a snapshot of the entire database at a particular point in time.
+1. The primary server captures a snapshot of the entire database at a particular point in time.
-2. **Distributing the Snapshot**: The snapshot is sent to the replicas.
+2. The snapshot is sent to the replicas.
-3. **Applying the Snapshot on Replicas**: Each replica applies the snapshot, updating its data by overwriting previous information.
+3. Each replica applies the snapshot, updating its data by overwriting previous information.

 ##### Illustrative Diagram